zedix/awesome-html-css/README.md

 ### The `popover` attribute

+> When specified, the element won't be rendered until it becomes shown, at which point it will be rendered on top of other page content.

 The Popover API helps you build menus, selection, and tooltips.
 It supports:

 - **Promotion to the top layer.** Popovers will appear on a separate layer above the rest of the page, so you don't have to play around with z-index.